kinshuk4/daily-coding-problem-solutions/problem1051_1100/README.md

 Sudoku is a puzzle where you're given a partially-filled 9 by 9 grid with digits.
 The objective is to fill the grid with the constraint that every row, column, and box (3 by 3 subgrid) must contain all of the digits from 1 to 9.

 Implement an efficient sudoku solver.

+## Daily Coding Problem: Problem #1087 [Easy]

+This problem was asked by Google.

+Given two strings A and B, return whether or not A can be shifted some number of times to get B.

+For example, if A is `abcde` and B is `cdeab`, return true.
+If A is `abc` and B is `acb`, return false.